whatisAI/whatisAI.github.io/_posts/2018-01-05-Introduction-game-playing.md

 # Let's play

 Let's use [minimax](#minimax) and [iterative deepening](#ID) to create two agents to play matches against each other.
 I am also using alpha-beta pruning which is a way to discard  some branches when exploring to save some computational time.
+The game tree is visited using depth first search.
+When using iterative deepening, however, the search is more similar to breadth first search.

 We willl play games where we have complete information.

 The playing agent is provided :
 -  with information on possilble actions